 Take advantage of the multiple-laser technology, the flexibility to measure dry and liquid samples with one setup.
 The PSA product series delivers high measuring accuracy and repeatability at a robust design.

-Anton Paar’s PSA series incorporates more than forty years of experience.
-The world's first laser diffraction particle size analyzer – the first-ever PSA – was invented in 1969.
+Anton Paar’s PSA series incorporates more than fifty years of experience.
+The world's first laser diffraction particle size analyzer – the first-ever PSA – was invented in 1967.
 The three models PSA 990, PSA 1090, and PSA 1190 are designed to measure a wide range of particle sizes in liquid dispersions or dry powders.

 Stability for a lifetime?
 The unrivaled robust design of the PSA series makes it possible